 Dr. Merten: I find that patients in their 20s are less concerned with signs of aging and more concerned with other factors.
-This age group usually requests breast reduction, liposuction, rhinoplasty, breast augmentation, and other cosmetic procedures that improve their overall look, comfort and confidence.
+This age group usually requests breast reduction, liposuction, rhinoplasty, Breast Enlargement, and other cosmetic procedures that improve their overall look, comfort and confidence.
 My patients who are in their 30s often start considering non-surgical facial rejuvenation cosmetic procedures, and also surgical options to improve body issues after pregnancy and breast feeding.
 These treatments include breast lifts and breast enlargement, tummy tucks, liposuction, and stretch mark removal.

-Patients that I see who are in their 40s often want more advanced cosmetic procedures, both surgical and non-surgical, such as facelifts, eyelid and brow lifts, tummy tucks, breast augmentation, stretch mark removal, and often as combination procedures.
+Patients that I see who are in their 40s often want more advanced cosmetic procedures, both surgical and non-surgical, such as facelifts, eyelid and brow lifts, tummy tucks, Breast Enlargement, stretch mark removal, and often as combination procedures.
 By the time my patients are in their 50s, the most commonly requested treatments include facelifts and other facial plastic surgery procedures, skin rejuvenation procedures, and reconstructive surgery.
 Patients that I see who are in their 60s typically want facial plastic surgery for a more youthful appearance, and body contouring to regain a more attractive body shape.
 This may include facelifts, brow lifts, eyelid surgery, tummy tucks, lift procedures, and liposuction.

 Q: Why do you think those procedures are popular?